Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/events/TypedEventBus/classes/TypedEventBus.md

 `TypedEventBus`\<`EventMap`\>

-#### Throws

-Error When maxMiddleware is not positive

 #### Remarks

 If no name is provided, a unique correlation ID will be generated.
 The bus is configured with a reasonable max listener limit for development use.
 A maximum middleware limit prevents memory leaks from excessive middleware registration.

-**Configuration Guidelines:**
-- options.maxMiddleware: Maximum number of middleware functions allowed (default: 20, must be positive)
-- Values ≤ 0 will throw an error
-- Consider performance impact with high middleware counts

 #### Example